58 Sights in Parma, Italy (with Map and Images)

 51. Chiesa di Santa Lucia

-The church of Santa Lucia is a place of Catholic worship with neoclassical forms, located on the Cava 61 street in Cercagnano, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Vigatto.
+The church of Santa Lucia is a Catholic place of worship with neoclassical forms, located in Strada Cava 61 in Corcagnano, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Vigatto.

-The church of San Ruffino is a Catholic place of worship with baroque shapes, located in Strada Montanara 357 in San Ruffino, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Vigatto.
+The church of San Giorgio is a Baroque Catholic place of worship, located in Via Cremonese 22e in Viarolo, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Baganzola-San Pancrazio.

 The church of San Bartolomeo is a Baroque Catholic place of worship, located in via Giosuè Carducci 7 in Parma, in the province and diocese of Parma; it is the seat of a parish included in the pastoral area of Parma Centro.